 Recent studies have shown that spatial ability can play an important role in the development of creative thinking and innovation.
 By detecting and cultivating these skills, universities and business schools may offer better opportunities to improve student innovation potential.

 Target groups: STEM (science, technology, engineering, mathematics) and no- STEM professions such as marketing or design.
-Questionnaire: 8 questions Time: 16 minutes maximum (timed) Languages: English and French
+Questionnaire: 8 questions Time: 16 minutes maximum (timed) Languages: English, French, Spanish, Hindi, and Nepali

 Evaluates a candidate's general intelligence (IQ)